In This Article

 What It’s Like to Try an At-Home Lymphatic Drainage Method

-Okay, back to my at-home experience!
-The original plan was to have Melissa come to my apartment and show me the way, much like I was her very cute toddler Elanor.
-But since we’re mid-pandemic, we needed to be safe.
+Okay, back to my at-home experience.
+The original plan was to have Melissa come to my apartment and show me the way.
 Thankfully, Wood’s tutorial was very thorough, so the new plan was to follow her technique for a month, twice a week.

-- Dry-brushing pre-shower, which triggers the lymph to start draining.
-Wood uses Yerba Prima's Tampico Skin Brush
+- Dry-brushing pre-shower triggers the lymph to start draining.
+Wood uses Yerba Prima's Tampico Skin Brush ($14).

 You will notice an increase in circulation, a decrease in inflammation, a boost of energy, and [possibly] reduced cellulite.
 [Dry brushing is also known to help digestive issues, stress, and I've personally experienced a tightening effect.”
 Melissa described dry brushing as a gentle approach; the paddle she recommends, which you use post-shower, takes it up a notch because it “digs in deeper,” she adds.
 “When I do the paddle, I also notice I have to pee more, as it’s moving the fluid out as you're moving toxins out of the body.”
 P.S.
 I’ve noticed this, too!

-The product I first took for a test drive was my dry brush—I had the Goop Beauty G.Tox Ultimate Dry Brush in my possession so that’s what I used.
-I'm also obsessed with Gilded's Marble Body Brush because it is endlessly chic.
+The product I first took for a test drive was my dry brush—I had the Goop Beauty G.Tox Goop Ultimate Dry Brush ($25) in my possession so that’s what I used.

 Step 2: Then, I went in on my legs (from ankles to bum), and then downward strokes on my torso (from sternum to just above my pubic bone).

 Step 3: Next, downward strokes on my torso (from sternum to just above my pubic bone).
-I could immediately see an increase in blood flow (my skin is super sensitive, so I could see a pinky flush rising to the surface), along with the feeling that my body was internally energized—it’s hard to explain but if you try this combo, I promise you’ll feel it too.
+I could immediately see an increase in blood flow (my skin is super sensitive, so I could see a pinky flush rising to the surface), along with the feeling that my body was internally energized.

-Step 4: Post shower, I slathered my skin with oil to create some slip that way the tool glides over your skin versus pulling it, which can cause bruising.
-De La Heart sent me their jojoba oil ($13), but I’m also a HUGE fan of the Groto Skin Wizard Nourishing Baby Oil ($32).
+Step 4: Post shower, I slathered my skin with oil to create some slip that way the tool glides over your skin versus pulling it.
+De La Heart sent me their jojoba oil ($14), but I’m also a huge fan of the Groto Skin Wizard Nourishing Baby Oil ($26).
 Yes, I stole this from my daughter, don’t tell her; it smells like a DREAM thanks to the sandalwood nut-, macadamia seed-, and sweet almond- oils it contains—plus, it has a natural fragrance of coconut and honey that is just divine—I could just eat it.
 I don’t, obviously, but I do love applying it—it’s super calming to me.

-Step 5: Finally, using upward motions again, I started gliding the De La Heart Lymphatic Drainage Body Tool over my skin as if I were shaving my legs.
+Step 5: Finally, using upward motions again, I started gliding De La Heart's Lymphatic Drainage Body Tool ($32) over my skin as if I were shaving my legs.

 Step 6: Again, the goal is to move the lymph toward your heart, so your body can properly flush out the fluid and toxins.